satyaavanish/ET-AI/README.md

 It then coordinates the first response, preserves an auditable timeline and checks illustrative compliance rules continuously.

-## The 60-second judge demo

-1. Start the project and open `http://127.0.0.1:8420`.
-2. Click **Run emergency demo**.
-3. Watch zone **B1** become critical even though its CO reading is only at warning level.
-4. Compare **Sensor only** with **Fused context** in the risk feed.
-5. Show the automatic sequence: trigger → evacuate → notify → isolate work → preserve evidence → draft report.
-6. Download the evidence JSON and run an incident-pattern search.

-The deterministic button removes the risk of waiting for a random scenario during judging.

 ## Why this version is submission-ready